Brain-Train-Consultancy-services-LLP/collaboration-board/README.md

 ---

+## How to Get Started

+If you are interested in a problem prompt and want to collaborate:
+1. Open a discussion in this repository
+2. Clearly state:
+   - What problem you want to work on
+   - What kind of collaborators you are looking for
+3. What kind of collaborators you are looking for
+4. Create a separate project repository for your work

+---

 ## Non-Negotiable Participation Rules

 - Only team-based projects are eligible.
 - Solo repositories will not be reviewed or evaluated.
-- Each team must have a minimum of 5 contributors.
+- Each team must have a minimum of 5 active contributors.

-This ecosystem is designed to encourage collaboration, leadership, and real-world teamwork.
+These rules exist to encourage collaboration, leadership, and real-world teamwork.

 ---

 ## Project Repository Rules (Mandatory)

-very team must create its **own separate project repository**.
+Each team must create its **own separate project repository**.

-Each project repository must contain the following files and follow the rules mentioned below.

-Projects that do not meet these requirements will not be observed or evaluated.
+Repositories that do not meet the requirements below will not be observed or evaluated.

 ---

-## Team Visibility
+## Team Visibility(Optional)

 Teams may optionally register themselves by creating a GitHub Issue in this repository.